 Credit risk represents the loss that would be recognised if counterparties failed to perform as contracted.
-It is the Group's policy that customers who wish to trade on credit more than \$1,000 per week are subject to credit verification procedures.
+It is the Group's policy that customers who wish to trade on credit more than \$1,000 per week are subject to credit verification procedures including an assessment of their independent credit rating, financial position, past experience and industry reputation.

 The consolidated entity also minimises concentrations of credit risk by undertaking transactions with a large number of customers and counterparties in various states.
 The Group is not materially exposed to any individual customer or individual state.
-Concentration of credit risk on trade debtors due from customers are: Transport 90% (2007: 92%) and Fuel 10% (2007: 8%).
+Concentration of credit risk on trade debtors due from customers are: Transport 93% (2008: 90%) and Fuel 7% (2008: 10%).